Vipeen-Kumar/MovieExplorer/README.md

 # Movie Explorer - Movie & TV Show Discovery App

 Movie Explorer is a modern, responsive web application built with React and Redux that allows users to explore trending movies and TV shows, search for specific titles, and view detailed information including trailers.
-It integrates with The Movie Database (TMDB) API to provide up-to-date entertainment data.
+It features personalized recommendations, secure authentication via Auth0, and a sleek user interface powered by Tailwind CSS.

 ![Movie Explorer Preview](thumnail.png)